 Antarctica is a largely uninhabitable continent located at the south pole.
-One of the least hospitable places on Earth, Antarctica is 98% covered by snow and ice.
+One of the least hospitable places on Earth, 98% of Antarctica is covered by snow and ice.
+The continent is inaccessible from March through October.

 See also: Library article for Malaria